The 20 Best Kabuki Syndrome Doctors in Canada

 Toronto, CA

-Jason Lerch practices in Toronto, Canada.
+Jason Lerch practices practicing medicine in Toronto, Canada.
 Mr. Lerch is rated as an Experienced expert by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Angelman Syndrome, and Obsessive-Compulsive Disorder (OCD).
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Angelman Syndrome, and Obsessive-Compulsive Disorder (OCD).

 Experienced in Kabuki Syndrome